joshuaSYSS/joshuaSYSS.github.io/index.md

   > Developed the game using Unity game engine.
 - [One Life](https://revolution-game.itch.io/one-life)
-  > This game is a Untitled Game Jam #72 winner.
+  > This game is the Untitled Game Jam #72 winner.

   > Developed the game using Unity game engine.
 - [while (true)](https://no1gameexpert.itch.io/while-true)
-  > This game is a Untitled Game Jam #73 runner-up.
+  > This game is the Untitled Game Jam #73 runner-up.

   > Developed the game using Unity game engine.